A Theory of Consciousness from a Materialistic Point of View

 Phenomenology / Qualia / Aesthetics

-Phenomenology, qualia, comes about in the integration of encoded memory data, especially feeling, as it is applied to our present prediction/situation.
+Phenomenology, qualia and Aesthetics comes about in the integration of encoded memory data, especially feeling, as it is applied to our present prediction/situation.

 How is this not the invocation of homunculi to explain consciousness?